lauracion/d4p/README.md

 * Data is infrastructure.
 We see it more when it is not working.
 It should be more boring than it usually is.

 * Trust and trustworthiness is highly context-dependent.

+* Which data access models give people increased access to data while retaining trust?

+* Trust : A general definition of rust (Kieron O'Hara, 2012).
+BURRITOS model. *B*etter *U*nderstanding the *R*esponsibilities and *R*ationales *I*nforming *T*rustworthy *O*ptions for *S*haring, but a better way to talk about taxonnomy is "The map of data access" which will be published in about three weeks with a travel guide over the map

+* For example, some areas of the map require a lot more exploration than others.
+For example the island Collaborator in the map.
+If you are in a given part of the map that others explored, the guide will give you hints on what worked for others and what didn't work at a practical level.

+* A federation of data explorers?
+UoS, Datapitch, Govlab, data stweards, big firms, governments, etc

+* Case study in the trust island in the map.
+Data trust as a legal structure that provides independente stewardship of data.
+The trustess/data stewards of the data trust take on responsibility for how data is used and shared, take liabilities.

+* Several related examples: genomics england access commitee, office for nationals tats secure research service, NHS health research authority confidentiality advisory group, metadac, etc, etc, etc.

+*